 Hi there!
 Thanks for stopping by!

 Math3ma was originally created as a tool to help me transition from undergraduate to graduate level mathematics.
-Quite often, I find that the ideas of math are hidden behind a dense fog of formalities and technical jargon.
-Much of my transition process has been (and still is!) learning how to fight through this fog in order to clearly see the ideas, concepts, and notions which lie beneath.
-Throughout this process, I've found that writing helps immensely.
-And eventually I figured, "Why not put this on the web?" in hopes that others may find the content here helpful as well.
+Quite often, I'd find that the ideas of math are hidden behind a dense fog of formalities and technical jargon.
+Much of my transition process was (and still is!) learning how to fight through this fog in order to clearly see the ideas, concepts, and notions which lie beneath.
+Throughout this process I learned that writing —and drawing! —helps immensely.
+Eventually I decided to share my writings and doodles on the web in hopes that others may find them helpful as well.

 My name is Tai-Danae Bradley.
 (It's nice to meet you!)
 I'm a PhD candidate in mathematics at the CUNY Graduate Center.
 My advisor is John Terilla, and my research interests include category theory and quantum physics.
 Recently, I wrote a little booklet called What is Applied Category Theory?
 It's now free on the arXiv!